Reading development is an integral part of your child’s overall development.

 10 Easy Ways To Encourage Reading Development

 - Let them listen to you read various materials.
-It can be books, newspapers, magazines, cookbooks, menus, flyers, etc. These are called Environmental Print and are very important to a child’s reading development.
+It can be books, newspapers, magazines, cookbooks, menus, flyers, etc. These are called Environmental Print and are essential to a child’s reading development.

 - Let them handle and hold books on their own.
-Then, give them opportunities to flip through the pages and look at the images and text.
+Then, allow them to flip through the pages and look at the images and text.

-- When reading to your child, remember to point out the cover page, title, author, and illustrator.
+- Remember to point out the cover page, title, author, and illustrator when reading to your child.
 Then, track each word with your finger and demonstrate how we read from left to right and top to bottom.

 - Read with enthusiasm and a clear voice.

 - Provide your child with a quiet, cozy, and comfortable reading area in your home.
 (I call mine “the book nook.”)
-This could be on top of pillows on the floor of your child’s playroom or bedroom.
+This space could be on top of pillows on your child’s playroom or bedroom floor.
 Or, if you lack space, it could be a particular spot on the couch or curled up on your child’s bed.

 - Your book nook should have a variety of texts for your child, i.e., fiction, nonfiction, fantasy, rhyming, etc. Remember to include books with topics your child has shown interest in to enhance existing knowledge.
 But, also add unfamiliar books so your child can learn something new.

 - Finally, you don’t need to spend all day reading and playing with your child.
-Still, you should be intentional about how you model appropriate literacy and language skills during play, as well as during day-to-day activities.
+Still, you should be intentional about how you model appropriate literacy and language skills during play and day-to-day activities.
 Young children learn by watching, as well as by doing.
 So, you are your child’s best example of literacy skills in practice.

 As parents, we want the best for our children.
 Giving your kids the gift of literacy gives them the world.